Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Estimated to arrive within in seconds

-*Correct at time of research 9th March 2022
+*Details correct at time of research - 3rd March 2026

-Ultimately the delivery time for an international payment - from a regular bank or Wise - can vary based on where you’re sending to and the recipient bank’s own processes.
-However, Wise can usually get your money moving quickly, and its delivery times will often beat the bank significantly.
+Ultimately the delivery time for an international payment - from a bank or Wise - can vary based on where you're sending to and the recipient bank's own processes.
+However, Wise can usually get your money moving quickly, and its delivery times may beat the bank significantly.

 When sending an international payment you'll want to know exactly what the costs involved will be.
 Wise does this by using the mid-market exchange rate and showing processing costs as a separate line.
 No intermediaries are used, so there are no surprises lurking there either.